 Whether you’re just starting your business journey, or you’ve been in business for years, you’ll know how important keeping your customers happy is.
-If the worst should happen, being able to calmly communicate any delays or troubleshoot common issues is key to managing customer expectations and handling unreasonable requests.
+If the worst should happen, being able to calmly communicate any delays or troubleshoot common issues is key to managing customer expectations, especially when you're selling online.

 As an online retailer, regular updates about order fulfillment are important to keeping customers happy.
-From transparency about delays to keeping everyone in the loop about how work is progressing, keeping an open channel with your customers is the secret to managing their expectations.
+From transparency about delays to prompt dispatch emails, keeping an open channel with your customers is the secret to managing their expectations.
 If something unexpected happened that will cause delays, customers who you have apologised to are likely to be far more accepting than those who were surprised and disappointed as a result.

-Many small businesses pride themselves on delivering great customer service, but if you’re expanding, hiring or going through a busy period, it can be tough to juggle it all.
+Many small businesses pride themselves on delivering great customer service, but if you’re expanding, hiring, or have an influx of orders, it can be tough to juggle it all.
 For example, do you need to take on temporary staff to ensure a seamless experience in busy periods?

 If you stay on top of your online reviews, your customers will know what to expect from you.
 Timely responses and helpful replies can win over the most negative review if you know how to handle negative reviews.

 You should include realistic expectations within this so that all parties are aware of what will be delivered.
 Our legal experts guide to e-commerce laws for online businesses outlines what you need to know about contracts for selling online.

 - Specifics of what you will be delivering, for example, if someone is ordering a customised product

-- If your customer is expected to send you anything to fulfil the work, for example brand assets to complete the work if you’re a design agency.
+- If your customer is expected to send you anything to fulfil the work, for example, brand assets, logos or photos